2012–13 NK Maribor season: UEFA Champions League

 Qualified as the 2012–13 Slovenian PrvaLiga champions, Maribor started their European campaign in the second qualifying round of the 2012–13 UEFA Champions League against Bosnian Premier League champions Željezničar.
 This was the first meeting in UEFA competitions between Maribor and a team from Bosnia and Herzegovina.
-The first leg was played at the Ljudski vrt stadium, the home of Maribor.
-The match started poorly for the home side as shortly after the missed scoring opportunity from Ibraimi, Maribor soon found themselves a goal behind when Adilović scored the opener in the 15th minute.
+The first leg was played at Ljudski vrt, the home of Maribor.
+The match started poorly for the home side as shortly after the missed scoring opportunity from Agim Ibraimi, Maribor soon found themselves a goal behind when Eldin Adilović scored the opener in the 15th minute.
 Maribor then took control and tried to score an equalizer before half time, however, they were unsuccessful and the score was 1–0, in favour of the Bosnian side, at the 45 minute mark.
 Maribor dominated during the second half and was able to capitalize on their chances.
-Berić scored the first goal for the home side in the 47th minute, with Mezga adding the second one in the 67th, from penalty.
+Berić scored the first goal for the home side in the 47th minute, with Dejan Mezga adding the second one in the 67th, from penalty.
 Berić, who was man of the match, scored his second goal in the 76th minute, giving his side a 3–1 lead.
-He did not stop there as in the 90th minute he assisted team captain Tavares, who scored his first goal of the season, for the final score 4–1.
+He did not stop there as in the 90th minute he assisted team captain Marcos Tavares, who scored his first goal of the season, for the final score 4–1.
 The second leg was played a week later in Sarajevo and was followed by over 500 Maribor supporters. Željezničar plays their home matches at Grbavica Stadium, however, their stadium did not meet UEFA stadia criteria and they were forced to play at Asim Ferhatović Hase Olympic stadium.
 The home side needed a three goals victory to progress to the next round and had couple of chances to score early in the match, including a disallowed goal from Adilović who was in offside position.
 Their plans for an early lead were shattered, however, when Ibraimi scored from a long range effort in the 20th minute, which was the only goal during the first half.
-Second half started poorly for the Bosnians when Čolić received his second booking and was subsequently sent off. Željezničar bounced back in the 59th minute when Kvesić scored an equalizer.
+Second half started poorly for the Bosnians when Čolić received his second booking and was subsequently sent off. Željezničar bounced back in the 59th minute when Josip Kvesić scored an equalizer.
 However, soon afterwards the nervous home players received two red cards in a matter of minutes and had to finish the match with only eight players.
 Maribor then prevailed, took the ball possession and finished the match with the goal from Tavares, for the final score of the match 2–1, and 6–2 aggregate.